-Secondary sources: What do others think?
-While all below are helpful, marks texts that may be more helpful
+What do others think?
+While all below are helpful, marks texts that might be more helpful

 Cantarella, E.1987.
 Pandora's Daughters: The Role and Status of Women in Greek and Roman Antiquity.
-Introduction' 1-7 the feminist argument followed in the rest of the book is explained.
-Chapter 5 'Women and Literature' on female characters in literature-Greek tragedy, and on women who wrote themselves-Sappho's aristocratic education, her situation in Lesbos, 63-76, and Chapter 6 'Homosexuality and Love', 77-89.
-MAIN 305.42 CAN (Moodle).
-This book gives some interesting background to the attitudes to 'love' and can be read along with Dover, K.J.
+Translated from 1981 Italian by M.B.
+Fant, with a foreword by M.R.
+Lefkowitz.
+Chapter 6 'Homosexuality and Love', 77-89.
+MAIN 305.42 CAN This book gives some interesting background to the attitudes to 'love' and can be read along with Dover, K.J.
 1984.
 'Classical Greek Attitudes to Sexual Behaviour' 143-157, in J. Peradotto, & J.P.
 Sullivan (eds.), Women in the Ancient World: the Arethusa Papers.
 New York.
-305.4094 PER (Moodle).

-Bowman, Laurel.
-2004.
-'The "Women's Tradition" in Greek Poetry' Phoenix 58, pages 1-27 (Moodle), p.2; "there is ample evidence of a rich religious and cultural women's tradition from which men were excluded.".
+305.4094 PER Some interesting material here on the power and nature of eros and compare Wilson (see details below), Chapter 3 'A Woman's desire', pp.68-86.

 duBois, Page.
 1995.
 Sappho is Burning.
 Chicago.
 University of Chicago Press.
-888.01 SAPc Chapter 1 'Fragmentary Introduction' 1-30 on the reactions of feminist critics, including herself, who encounter Sappho (Moodle).
-Compare Lanser, S. 1992.
-Fictions of Authority: Women Writers and Narrative Voice, Chapter 1 'Toward a Feminist Poetics of Narrative Voice', 3-24, if you are taking a feminist approach. ebook and book 823.0099287 LAN
+888.01 SAPc Chapter 1 'Fragmentary Introduction' 1-30 on the reactions of feminist critics, including herself, who encounter Sappho.
+To know all we know about Sappho is to know little (duBois).
+Her poetry, dating from the seventh century B.C.E., comes to us in fragments, her biography as speculation.
+How is it then, Page duBois asks, that this poet has come to signify so much?
+Sappho Is Burning offers a new reading of Sappho that acknowledges the poet's distance and difference from us.
+She is named as the tenth muse, yet the nine books of her poetry survive only in fragments.
+She disorients, troubles, undoes many certitudes in the history of poetry, the history of philosophy, the history of sexuality.
+DuBois argues that we need to read Sappho again.

 Greene, Ellen.
 2002.
 'Subjects, Objects, and Erotic Symmetry in Sappho's Fragments', 82-105, in Rabinowitz and Auanger (eds.)
 Among Women: from the Homosocial to the Homoerotic in the Ancient World.
-MAIN 305.489664 RAB and ebook.
-New interpretations of the evidence offered by the literary works of Sappho are offered here by Greene, building on her 1996 work Reading Sappho 888.01 SAPc.
+MAIN 305.489664 RAB New interpretations of the evidence offered by the literary works of Sappho are offered here by Greene.